Available 24/7. FREE attorney consultation via phone, video conferencing, or in person

 It is essential for anyone involved in such a case to be aware of this time frame.
 For those accused, it highlights a critical aspect of the defense strategy—if charges are brought after the statute of limitations has expired, the defendant can move to have the case dismissed.

-In any circumstance, consulting with an experienced Manhattan forcible touching attorney is imperative.
+In any circumstance, consulting with an experienced Nassau County forcible touching attorney is imperative.
 Lebedin Kofman LLP can provide crucial guidance and defend the rights of clients facing such serious allegations.

 Forcible touching is a serious offense, however, it is not a felony like other sex crimes.
 It is considered a Class A misdemeanor and as such, punishable with a prison sentence of up to one year.
 A defendant may also be required to do community service and serve up to three years of probation or a combination of a prison sentence and probation.